-Swiss stocks - Factors to watch on June 28
+CORRECTED-Swiss stocks - Factors to watch on June 28

 * BKW said Roland Kuepfer has been named leader of the Networks business unit.

-* GAM Holding said a non-affiliated institutional investor is looking to place 3 percent of the company, or 4.7 million shares, via an accelerated bookbuild.
+* Bookrunner says a non-affiliated institutional investor in GAM Holding is looking to place 3 percent of the company, or 4.7 million shares, via an accelerated bookbuild.

+* SWISSCOM CEO Urs Schaeppi said in an interview with Finanz und Wirtschaft that the company is satisfied with second-quarter developments, with market conditions similar to those of the previous months.
+Investments in coming years will be on the same level as those of 2017, when the company has said it plans capital expenditures of roughly 2.4 billion francs.

+* VP BANK Chief Executive Alfred Moeckli told Finanz und Wirtschaft the bank has about 300 million to 400 million francs for acquisitions.

 UBS Consumption indicator at 0600 GMT